A duplex ultrasound is a test to see how blood moves through your arteries and veins.

 Why the Test is Performed

 A duplex ultrasound can show how blood flows to many parts of the body.
 It can also tell the width of a blood vessel and reveal any blockages.
-Duplex ultrasound is a less invasive option than arteriography and venography.
+This test is a less invasive option than arteriography and venography.

 A duplex ultrasound can help diagnose the following conditions:

-A renal duplex ultrasound can also be used after transplant surgery to see how well a new kidney is working.
+A renal duplex ultrasound can also be used after transplant surgery.
+This shows how well a new kidney is working.

 A normal result is normal blood flow through the veins and arteries.
 There is normal blood pressure and no sign of a narrowing or blockage of a blood vessel.